Cape Malay Veggie Wraps

 3. TOASTED Almonds

 Return the pan, wiped down, to medium heat with the Almonds.
-Toast until golden brown, 3-5 minutes (shifting occasionally).
+Toast for 3-5 minutes until golden brown, shifting occasionally.
 Remove from the pan and set aside.

-In a bowl, combine the toasted Almonds, the crispy Chickpeas, the remaining sultanas, a drizzle of olive oil, and seasoning.
-Set aside.
-In a separate bowl, combine the chutney and the Apricot Jam.
-Add water in 5ml increments until drizzling consistency.
+In a separate bowl, combine the chutney and the apricot jam.
+Add water in 5ml increments until a drizzling consistency.

-Lay out the tortillas on a chopping board and top with the chickpea & pumpkin mixture.
+Lay out the tortillas on a chopping board, top with the lentil and Butternut mixture, and sprinkle over the almonds.
 Tightly roll up into a wrap.
-Return the pan to a medium heat.
-When hot, fry the wraps, seam-side down, until golden brown, 1-2 minutes per side.
+Return the pan to medium heat.
+Fry the wraps, seam-side down until golden brown, 1-2 minutes per side.
 (Reduce the heat if the wraps are browning too quickly).

-Serve the curry wraps alongside the nutty sultana sambal with the apricot chutney for dipping.
-Sprinkle over the chopped coriander.
+Serve the curry wraps alongside the apricot chutney for dipping.
+Sprinkle over the spring onion.
 Enjoy, Chef!

-Preheat the oven to 200°C. Place the Pumpkin Chunks on a roasting tray, coat in oil, and season.
-Roast in the hot oven until cooked through and crisping up, 35-40 minutes (shifting halfway).
+Preheat the oven to 200°C. Place the Butternut on a roasting tray, coat in oil, and season.
+Roast in the hot oven until cooked through and crisping up, 30-35 minutes (shifting halfway).

 2. AROMATIC CURRY